 We mean that in a literal sense, as State of Decay 2 uses a permadeath system.
 That means that if you make a bad call and one of your survivors gets eaten by a horde of zombies, they're gone.
 Not only that, but you'll lose access to their unique skillset that could provide specific upgrades for your base.

 Resource collecting and scavenging is a huge part of State of Decay 2, and it's what you'll find yourself doing most of the time.
-It can get a bit repetitive if you're playing alone, but the good news is that State of Decay 2 provides four-player co-op that should provide more naturally-occurring events for you to deal with.
+It can get a bit repetitive if you're playing alone, but the good news is that State of Decay 2 provides four-player co-op that should provide more scares than you can shake a backpack full of supplies at.

 Read our full State of Decay 2 review